 Notes can be used to keep track of your design ideas, to post questions to your collaborators, or to mark outstanding actions to complete the model.

-Revisions (accessed from the dropdown near the plan name) provide version control capabilities where you can see your colleagues’ actions and, if necessary, return the plan to the previous state.
+Revisions (accessed from the dropdown near the model name) provide version control capabilities where you can see your colleagues’ actions and, if necessary, return the model to the previous state.

 Part 2.
 Release preparation and ongoing maintenance